Niccolò de' Conti

-De' Conti departed from Venice about 1419 and established himself in Damascus, Syria, where he studied Arabic.
+De' Conti departed from Venice around 1419 and established himself in Damascus, Syria, where he studied Arabic.
 Over a period of 25 years, his familiarity with the languages and cultures of the Islamic world enabled him to travel to many places on ships owned by Islamic merchants.

 De' Conti's travels followed the period of Timurid relations with Europe.
 They also occurred around the same time and in the same places as the Chinese expeditions of Admiral Zheng He.
 His accounts are contemporary, and fairly consistent with those of the Chinese writers who were on Zheng He's ships, such as Ma Huan (writing in 1433) and Fei Xin (writing in about 1436).